cgolden15/3d-print/export.md

 |:--:|
 |*figure 2a*|

-Finally, hit the "Oi" button and wait for Cura to load!
+Finally, hit the "Ok" button and wait for Cura to load!